jackgray/narc_arch/docs/source/database.rst

     -   An intuitive, no-code front-end for manipulating data and form creation
     -   If possible, ability to accommodate graph models

-This document will review some possible options to suite these needs.
+This document will review some possible options to suit these needs.

 Choosing the right Data Model
 ------------------------------